 State courts are organized in a hierarchy of courts of original jurisdiction, which is the level at which cases are first heard, and appellate courts, which hear cases that have been appealed from lower courts.
-The names given to these courts vary from State to State.
+The names given to these courts vary from state to state.
 All adoption cases commence with a petition filed with the appropriate court of original jurisdiction.

-The types of court designated as the court of original jurisdiction reflect the organization of the State court system, and the names can include:
+The types of court designated as the court of original jurisdiction reflect the organization of the state court system, and the names can include:

 Some other names used are equity (Maryland), chancery (Mississippi), court of common pleas (Pennsylvania), county (Nebraska), trial (Northern Mariana Islands), territorial (Virgin Islands), and court of first instance (Puerto Rico).

 For example, in Iowa, either the juvenile or district court has jurisdiction, while in New York, either the family court or surrogate's (probate) court has jurisdiction.
 Either the chancery or circuit court has jurisdiction in Tennessee, while in Texas, a district court, juvenile court, or other court having jurisdiction of a suit affecting the parent-child relationship can hear an adoption petition.

-For example, in six States (Alabama, California, Georgia, Massachusetts, Nebraska, and Utah), the juvenile court will have jurisdiction if the child to be adopted has previously been placed under that court's supervision or if that court handled the case of termination of the parent's rights.
-In Nevada and New Mexico, if the child to be adopted is an Indian child, a Tribal court may have jurisdiction over the case.
+For example, in six states (Alabama, California, Georgia, Massachusetts, Nebraska, and Utah), the juvenile court will have jurisdiction if the child to be adopted has previously been placed under that court's supervision or if that court handled the case of termination of the parent's rights.
+In Nevada and New Mexico, if the child to be adopted is an American Indian child, a Tribal court may have jurisdiction over the case.
 The trial division of the high court has jurisdiction over contested adoptions in American Samoa.